 So What Makes a good LED Fixture?

 There are 5 things to consider when determining if a LED Fixture is of good quality:

 - PAR Output and Spread

 - Support and Part Availability

-Longevity of your LED Fixture to me is the most important factor in your decision making.
+The longevity of your LED Fixture to me is the most important factor in your decision-making.
 These units are not cheap and should outlast the tank that you are going to mount it on.
 You can look up reviews on-line and forum comments on the LED brand you are looking up to get the best gauge.

 Build Quality is another factor you will want to consider.
 Ask yourself questions like is the fixture built by a US based company and have they been around in the industry for years?
 The last thing you want is for a part to break and you have no support because the company is no longer around or their support is from another country like China and they won’t respond to your e-mails.

 PAR is the next consideration.
 Given the LED fixtures that we sell in our store, you will have no issue answering that question – what you likely will need to deal with is too much intensity on the highest-end models that we sell.
 The PAR spread is also another factor to keep in mind.
 Some of the models can have very intense lighting in the middle and the spread is less on the outside.
 Other models have a fair even spread.
 In both cases, you will need to factor in spacing to solve get the proper PAR or adjust your intensity on the fixtures.

 Spectrum is important if your fixture is not adjustable.
 This is a critical question to answer if you purchase an LED fixture that does not publish its a spectrum or give you the option of adjusting the spectrum.
 Other higher-end models allow you to adjust the spectrum yourself to suit your needs, which may require you to adjust it.
 This can be a pro or even a con as adjustments can get complicated.
 You will want to look for a light fixture that peaks around the 460nm range, which has been the standard for top T5 lighting manufacturers for many years.